« Return to all books

 Sterling Lambert

 In his views on the music of other composers, Benjamin Britten had strong preferences, and his particularly active life as a performer meant that these preferences were often expressed in his programming choices, in particular for his own Aldeburgh Festival.
-Six composers in particular (Purcell, Bach, Mozart, Schubert, Verdi and Mahler) received special attention and two others Verdi and Mahler) received as much as possible given the limitations of resources at the Festival.
+Four composers in particular (Purcell, Bach, Mozart, and Schubert) received special attention and two others (Verdi and Mahler) received as much as possible given the limitations of resources at the Festival.

 He also showed his admiration for these composers in the way in which he allowed these programmed works to influence his own compositions.
 This book frames discussion of each composer and his influence around the relationship between a particular work by Britten and a particular one by the composer concerned that was performed by Britten at approximately the same time.